 Stand in the lower part of the Galatabrücke dozens of restaurants, Cafes and nargile bars.
 Hookah By the way, the Turkish name is for one Shisha.

 I like to sit down in the restaurants or go to the bridge to eat or just watch the ships.

 Among the highlights on the Galatabrücke include the small ones Balik Ekmek boats at the southwestern end.
 Balik Ekmek means "Fish with bread".
 The fish is grilled and sold on the boats.
 The very simple fish sandwiches are found in all Istanbul travel guides for some reason.

 Büyükada is the largest of the nine belonging to Istanbul Princes' Islands, It is located a few kilometers south of the Bosphorus.

 Ferries drive from Istanbul within 60 to 90 minutes to the port of Buyukada.
 One of my favorite places on Büyükada is the small one Greek monastery on the tip of the island, with a wonderful terrace and good food.

 The view extends from the top far to the Sea of Marmara, to Istanbul and Yalova.

 If you do not want to walk, bring yourself coachmen to the monastery.
 Cars have not been allowed on Buyukada for several years.

-The girl tower "Kiz Kulesi" or too Maiden's tower stands on one small island at the southern end of the Bosphorus.
+The girls tower "Kiz Kulesi" or also Maiden's tower stands on one small island at the southern end of the Bosphorus.